Working with Organizations

 SCM discovers all of the access points that are part of the XMS domain and are now linked to the SCM organization.
 It adds the access points to the organization.

-8. Repeat Step 1 through Step 7 for each organization you want to link to an XMS-Cloud domain.
+Step 7 for each organization you want to link to an XMS-Cloud domain.

 To view the access points

-Choose Appliances > Overview.
+•Choose Appliances > Overview.

 The XMS access points appear along with all other appliances in the organization.